slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On writing

 <!--
-> *"Write from your heart.
-Rewrite from your head."  -- Phoebe Waller-Bridge*
-> *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*
-> *"Make it personal enough so you feel embarrassed to share it."  -- Quentin Tarantino*
++ g_s_bhogal@x -- You'll never know most of your beliefs, because you’ll never express them.
+To discover who you are, write.
 > *"Life is always going to be stranger than fiction.
 Because fiction has to convincing.
 And life doesn’t."  -- Neil Gaiman*
+> *"Make it personal enough so you feel embarrassed to share it."  -- Quentin Tarantino*
+> *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*
+> *"Write from your heart.
+Rewrite from your head."  -- Phoebe Waller-Bridge*

 - We don’t need ChatGPT to write letters and emails.
 Just send the prompts.
 - o poeta faz a sintese das coisas